 MOST recently announced its first class of Founder’s Scholars.
-Established in 2020, the Founder’s Scholarship is awarded annually to up to five rising ninth-graders in the MOST program who exhibit outstanding academic promise, leadership, and character and have distinguished themselves among their peers by demonstrating attitudes and behaviors that mark them for success in secondary school, college, and life.
+Established in 2020, the Founder’s Scholarship is awarded annually to up to seven rising ninth-graders in the MOST program who exhibit outstanding academic promise, leadership, and character and have distinguished themselves among their peers by demonstrating attitudes and behaviors that mark them for success in secondary school, college, and life.

 MOST is excited to announce its Founder’s Scholars for 2020–2024: Ibrahim Boudaoud of Pleasant View School, Zoe Gill of St. Agnes Academy, Leia Harper of Harding Academy, Noah Lee of Northpoint Christian School, and Rosie Macario-Rivera of St. Agnes Academy.